top of page

 Check Marriage Certificate and enter quantity

-Reason for application: Enter "Proof of Marriage"
+Reason for application: Choose "Proof of Vital Status"

 Check English or French